Eric Diehl

 Eric Diehl is an American former freestyle swimmer of the 1990s.

+Life

 Diehl grew up in Fort Worth, Texas, and is of Luxembourgian descent.
 At the age of 15, he moved with his mother to Mission Viejo, California for training purposes and he completed his schooling at Mission Viejo High.

+Career

 In 1990, Diehl earned a place on the U.S. team for the Goodwill Games after winning the 1,000 m freestyle at the short course national championships.
 He came eighth in the 800 m freestyle at the Goodwill Games, held in Seattle.

 Diehl was the 200 m freestyle gold medalist at the 1991 Pan American Games in Havana, setting a games record.
 He also took bronze in the 400 m freestyle and swam on the gold medal-winning 4 × 200 m freestyle relay team.

 While attending Stanford University, Diehl competed in varsity swimming for the Cardinal.